Part 2 of 3 --

 What this tells us is not that the UN/OPCW guys were lazy, or inept, or

-demonstrated above, Z-197 was gone days before the UN/OPCW
+that Z-197 was gone days before the UN/OPCW

 mean, ya' can't investigate what ain't there.
 And the most likely reason they